rschristopher/ischristtrue.com/src/modern-views/problem-of-evil.md

 * *Good and Evil* -- obviously we must assume good and evil exist and are objectively knowable, not as mere subjective opinions but must exist as things in themselves.
 * *Truth and Falsehood* -- we must further assume that moral claims of good and evil are knowable as true or false, that is, that we can discern true from false.

-There are of course countless more presupositions needed to make sense of a philosophical problem of evil, yet just these two points necessitate a justifiable epistemology and an objectively knowable morality, a universal morality.
+There are of course countless more presupositions needed to make sense of a philosophical problem of evil, yet just these two assumptions necessitate a justifiable epistemology and an objectively knowable morality, a universal morality.
 In other words we're assuming there exists objectively knowable evil that is universally evil.
 Otherwise, a relativistic worldview wouldn't have a universal morality, and there would be no philosophical problem to debate.

 The entirety of the "problem" of evil presupposes God while attempting to disprove God.
 We are forced to elevate logic and reason above God, above truth, above goodness, and above knowledge itself.

 ## Mistakes of Scholasticism

-We might want to call this the *Thomistic mistake* as Aquinas's formulation of this problem presupposes the Christian God by assuming rationality, knowable truth, good and evil.
+We might want to call this the *Thomistic mistake* as Aquinas's formulation of this problem presupposes the Christian God as contingent upon rationality, knowable truth, good and evil.
 His response to the problem of evil, while interesting, is circular,

 > As Augustine says (Enchiridion xi): "Since God is the highest good, He would not allow any evil to exist in His works, unless His omnipotence and goodness were such as to bring good even out of evil."
 This is part of the infinite goodness of God, that He should allow evil to exist, and out of it produce good.

-Effectively all Aquinas has proven is that if we presuppose God and all the transcendent categories contingent upon God, then God exists.
+Effectively all Aquinas has proven is that if we presuppose all the transcendent categories contingent upon God, then God exists.
 The Augustinian reference, while fascinating, is ultimately irrelevant to the "problem" of evil.

 The danger in the scholastic worldview (of which Aquinas exemplifies here) is that we assume all the transcendent categories which are dependent on God, but without supposing God.
 We want the fruit without the tree.
 We want logic, reason, epistemology, and morality, all exactly *as if* there is a Christian God but without God.
 This is why the scholastic arguments for the existence of God are circular, and why the actual fruits of [scholasticism](https://en.wikipedia.org/wiki/Scholasticism) yield postmodernism, relativism, and ultimately nihilism.